ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Data authentication and integrity MUST be supported by the protocol, with optional support for data confidentiality.
 Downgrade attacks by an in-path attacker must be mitigated.
-The protocol SHOULD support different mechanisms to support different deployment use cases.
+The protocol MUST define at least one common mechanism to ensure interoperability, but should also include support different mechanisms to support different deployment use cases.
 Extensions and additional modes SHOULD also incorporate authentication and integrity on data which could be manipulated by an attacker, in-path or off-path.

 Upgrading cryptographic algorithms must be supported, allowing for more secure cryptographic primitives to be incorporated as they are developed and as attacks